jbatarse1/machine_learning_algorithmic_trading/README.md

 Machine Learning Algorithms that adapt to new data for enhanced trading signals

-This Python application is a binary classifier and is developed to predict the success rate of venture fund's startup investments using Neural Network models.
-This program notebook is set up to run on Google Colab; due to Apple M1 incompatability; however, it can be customized to function on MS Windows.

-In this program, objective is to build, train, evaluate, and optimize the Neural Network model.
-It compiles a neural network model; then tests other parameters to determine the values that generate the best Loss and Accuracy.
-It uses dataset manipulation and trial and error methods to develop best possible predictive model.
-Optimization techniques are utilized to enhance the data preprocessing and model design.
+This Python application is a

+In this program, objective is to

+build, train, evaluate, and optimize

 Total of four (4) iterations of trials and error are performed in pursuit to define best possible model.